alexksikes/elasticsearch-vectorize/TUTORIAL.md

 }
 ```

-This is what we do in the first step of the tutorial.py file, only that we get 3000 features for each class.
-We will see later that we could have selected fewer features and still get a pretty good accuracy.
-However, for the machine learning purist out there, this would already be cheating.
+Unsurprisingly, all these keywords relate to positive feelings, and therefore should be good features in helping the classifier choose between positive or negative tweets.
+This is essentially what we do in the very first step of the tutorial.py file.
+We get 3000 of such keywords in each of the classes, and then take the union of these keywords as out feature set.
+Later on we will see that we could have selected fewer features with very minimal hit on the performance of the model.
+However, for the machine learning purists out there, reducing the number of features at this point would already be cheating.

-OK let's move on to specifying how a document-term matrix should be generated from the index.
-That matrix will then be used as input to our machine learning model.
+Let's now move on to specifying how a document-term matrix should be generated from the index.
+As we have already mentioned, this matrix will then be used as the input of our classifier.
 This is when the Vectorize plugin joins the party.

 ## Creating a Vectorizer

-Now that we have a good set of features

 ## Generating a Dataset